amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 The [example notebook][18] shows the details of how to do this.

 Once a pipeline is running, you can view its details in the Cloud Console, including the pipeline run and lineage graphs shown above, as well as pipeline step logs and pipeline Artifact details.
-You can also submit pipeline job specs via the Cloud Console UI, and the UI makes it easy to to clone pipeline runs.
+You can also submit pipeline job specs via the Cloud Console UI, and the UI makes it easy to clone pipeline runs.

 ### Leveraging Pipeline step caching to develop and debug